elevationtools/betterform/example_usage_with_explanation.md

 exec "$MY_REPO/infra_lib/my_infra" "$@"
 ```

-The `output` and `genfiles` directories are created in the caller's current
+> The output files and `genfiles` directories are created in the caller's
-working directory, which is why the `cd` is done in `ctl` above.
-It allows
+> current working directory, which is why the `cd` is done in `ctl` above.
+It
-calling `ctl` from anywhere and it will properly set the current working
+> allows calling `ctl` from anywhere and it will properly set the current
-directory.
+> working directory.
+The `cd` line could be omitted if users are forced to
+> always run `./ctl` from its own directory.

 The jsonnet config files are discussed later.